 The very first step is the simplest – cleaning.
 A house must be absolutely spotless when you put it on the market.
 People can look past electric-blue carpet and acid-green walls, but some buyers won’t look past dirt.
 It’s a good idea to rope in some family or friends for a morning (paying them handsomely with a big lunch when the work is done) and scrub the house from top to bottom.
 Don’t forget little things such as cleaning out kitchen extractors, wiping down cabinetry, cleaning the windows and mopping floors.
 If you simply don’t have time, pay a cleaner to do one gigantic clean, which you can then maintain from week to week.

-Next, streamline your home.
 Clutter makes even a spectacular house look smaller and fussy so walk through each room, noting down everything that’s unnecessary for daily life.
 If you have shelves of knick-knacks, lots of kitchenware on the bench, beauty products littered all over the bathroom and books in piles everywhere, it’s best to box them up and store them.
 Likewise, get rid of any unnecessary furniture by storing it or giving it to charity.

 Don’t forget that people will open cupboards too, so tidy the linen cupboard and clear out the pantry, kitchen cupboards, and laundry and bathroom areas.
-Check out these storage solutions that don’t compromise on style for more ways to cure clutter.

 Next, think about your art.
 Everyone has different tastes and while you might love concert posters and intense surrealist paintings, your potential buyer might not.
 Take down any really confrontational art, even if it means leaving a blank wall.

 Make sure each bedroom has clean linen on the day of the open home, with a plain duvet cover or quilt and matching pillowcases.
 You could even store these during the week, and then slip them over the duvet and pillows before the open home.